eudoxys/eudoxys.github.io/about.md

 Corporate email: [eudoxys.sciences.llc@gmail.com](email:eudoxys.sciences.llc@gmail.com)

+# GitHub

+See [Eudoxys on GitHub](https://github.com/eudoxys) for more information about our open-source products, tools, and services.

+# Email Verification

 Proprietor email: [dpchassin@gmail.com](email:dpchassin@gmail.com)

 *Note that these email addresses are for validation/reference purposes only while we resolve problems with AWS SES corporate email addresses.*